 Web Hosting Security is Paramount

 As a WordPress development firm and provider of managed hosting, we have to admit the threat level is high.
-WordPress runs over 40% of the websites on the internet and that makes for a very large target!
+WordPress runs over 40% of the websites on the internet, making for a very large target!

-The majority of website attacks are not direct targeted attacks, in other words, the victim didn’t do anything to draw attention to themselves.
+Most website attacks are not directly targeted; in other words, the victim didn’t do anything to draw attention to themselves.
 Most websites that fall victim to attacks have done nothing to become a target of malicious intent.
 Most website attacks come from bots that traverse the web seeking software vulnerabilities they can exploit.

 What Hosting Security Means to Us

-Simply put, hosting security means building and maintaining a web hosting service with the latest security measures in place to protect your site.
-We have made some serious investments into our hosting environment and are not just reselling space on someone else’s server.
+Simply put, hosting security means building and maintaining a web hosting service with the latest security measures to protect your site.
+We have made serious investments into our hosting environment and are not just reselling space on someone else's server.

-The safety and security of our clients’ websites is of the utmost importance to us.
-We take every measure necessary to ensure that their sites are protected from potential threats.
+The safety and security of our client's websites are of the utmost importance to us.
+We take every measure necessary to protect their sites from potential threats.

-We regularly scan for vulnerabilities and malware, and we keep each website up-to-date with the latest security patches and software updates.
-We also utilize state-of-the-art real-time firewalls, hold multiple backups and have protocols in place should a site become victim to an attack.
+We regularly scan for vulnerabilities and malware and keep each website up-to-date with the latest security patches and software updates.
+We also utilize state-of-the-art real-time firewalls, hold multiple backups, and have protocols in place should a site become a victim of an attack.

-Through our partnerships, we have teams of security experts who are available 24/7 to monitor our servers, network, and traffic.
-By utilizing the absolute latest in website security technology we are able to promise our clients that our hosting packages are as secure as possible.
+Through our partnerships, we have teams of security experts available 24/7 to monitor our servers, network, and traffic.
+By utilizing the absolute latest in website security technology, we are able to promise our clients that our hosting packages are as secure as possible.

 We know how important it is for our clients to have a safe and secure online presence.
 We take pride in providing them with the best possible protection.

-We have a five-point strategy to maintain a secured web hosting environment.
-Absolutely none of these are plugins but are all active and real-time services that are always up to date with the latest threat information possible.
+We have a five-point strategy to maintain a secure web hosting environment.
+Absolutely none of these are plugins but they are all active and real-time services that are always up to date with the latest threat information possible.